Peace Corps

 Opportunities await in more than 70 countries to teach classrooms full of children eager to learn, facilitate community business ventures to support economic development, help families produce food for better nutrition, show villages how to conserve natural resources, educate entire towns about HIV/AIDS and malaria prevention, or introduce resources for local women and youth.

-Since 1961, over 200 University of Toledo alumni have served in the Peace Corps.
+Since 1961, over 200 UToledo alumni have served in the Peace Corps.

-Learn more about how you can make a difference!
+Learn more about how you can make a difference at the Peace Corps website.

-- Check out the work that volunteers do, learn more about positions.
+- Check out the work that volunteers do and learn more about positions.

-- See available openings, explore positions in the countries where Peace Corps Volunteers serve.
+- Explore positions in the countries where Peace Corps Volunteers serve.

-- Learn about the benefits of being a volunteer, discover the financial, professional, educational, and medical benefits of Peace Corps service.
+- Discover the financial, professional, educational, and medical benefits of Peace Corps service.

 What have past UToledo Peace Corps volunteers experienced?